neskoc/globalgoals/docs/Code_snippets.md

 |17 | 13|

 > \* class "0" means that the submission is estimated to belong to none of the classes
-> \*\* freq for class '1' comes form the report and not from the db (there is no submission estimated to belong to class 1)
+> \*\* freq for class '1' comes form the report and not from the db (there is no submission estimated to belong to class 1), it is manually added to the list

 #### Ordered by frequency